jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 ### 150 Contravention of restraining orders or foreign restraining orders
 (1) Every person commits an offence who, knowing that a restraining order has been made or that a foreign restraining order has been registered in New Zealand in respect of property, disposes or otherwise deals with that property in contravention of the order.
-(2) Every person who commits an offence against this section is liable on conviction on indictment,— (a) in the case of an individual, to imprisonment for a term not exceeding 5 years or a fine not exceeding $20,000 or both:
+(2) Every person who commits an offence against this section is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 5 years or a fine not exceeding $20,000 or both:
   (b) in the case of a body corporate, to a fine not exceeding $60,000.

 ### 151 Contravention of forfeiture orders or foreign forfeiture orders
 (1) Every person commits an offence who, knowing that an assets forfeiture order or profit forfeiture order or instrument forfeiture order is in force or a foreign forfeiture order is registered in New Zealand in relation to property to which title is passed by registration on a register maintained under any New Zealand enactment, disposes of or otherwise deals with the property before the Crown’s interest in the property has been registered in the manner required by law.
-(2) Every person who commits an offence against this section is liable on conviction on indictment,— (a) in the case of an individual, to imprisonment for a term not exceeding 5 years or a fine not exceeding $20,000, or both:
+(2) Every person who commits an offence against this section is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 5 years or a fine not exceeding $20,000, or both:
   (b) in the case of a body corporate, to a fine not exceeding $60,000.